Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

-\underline{\textbf{Variants.}} We use two variants of \textsc{Poincare} to validate the choice of building blocks of \textsc{Poincare}.
+We use two variants of \textsc{Poincare} to validate the choice of building blocks of \textsc{Poincare}.
 The first one is \textsc{Poincare}-UW (uniform weight), which does not use the inverse propensity loss.
 This corresponds to \textsc{Poincare} with $\hat{\text{P}}$ being a constant in Eq.~\ref{eq: loss_est}.
 The second one is \textsc{Poincare}-S (single), which employs the S-learner as the meta-learner instead of the T-learner.
 This corresponds to \textsc{Poincare} that shares one model for all $\hat{\mu}_t$ and takes venue $t$ as an input feature.
+The hyperparameter for these variants are also selected by $5$-fold cross validation.